camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 ## Conclusion

-There are powerful packages in python you can use to do cool stuff woo!
+There are powerful packages in python you can use to augment your research.
+Whether you want a simple, beginner library, or if you're ready to take on more complex challenges, python has great options for you.
+And don't forget there is lots of online documentation you can reference for each of these libraries as you learn!